-If the vice president of academics and student affairs or designee determines that the student committed prohibited conduct that warrants expulsion, the official shall forward the determination and all evidence collected during the investigation and hearing to the College President to schedule an expulsion hearing before the Board in accordance with FMA.
+If the Title IX Coordinator s or designee determines that the student committed prohibited conduct that warrants expulsion, the official shall forward the determination and all evidence collected during the investigation and hearing to the College President to schedule an expulsion hearing before the Board in accordance with FMA.

-If the vice president of academics and student affairs or designee determines that the student committed prohibited conduct that warrants other discipline or corrective action, the vice president of academics and student affairs or designee shall inform the student that the student may appeal the determination within ten days in accordance with FMA, beginning at Appeal to College District Administration.
+If the Title IX Coordinator or designee determines that the student committed prohibited conduct that warrants other discipline or corrective action, the vice president of academics and student affairs or designee shall inform the student that the student may appeal the determination within ten days in accordance with FMA, beginning at Appeal to College Administration.